A Man, A Plan, A Canal — Trust

 And there’s deeper beauty here.
 We are never promised a new day together.
 Every time both our schedules open and resources align, it is a God-given gift—a wink from the universe.

-So that’s why today was so… hard.
+So that’s why today’s “long winding road” was so… hard.

-I got to the airport with three printed copies of my approved Brazil visa, ready to have my first drama-free international travel day in history.
 And yet the anxiety was unreal.
 It felt like all the trust I’d built had been replaced with terror.
-I thought maybe I was just nervous to see him, how cute!
-Except, no. I was terrified I wouldn’t get to.
+I thought maybe I was just nervous to see Mr. International, how cute!

 Love makes fools and prophets out of us all.